-In a lot of industries, automating processes is becoming an increasingly important tool to optimise the operations of an organisation.
+In a lot of industries, improving automation automatically is becoming an increasingly important tool to optimise the operations of an organisation.
 The one issue with automation is that it removes the human monitoring processes that would ensure everything is optimised to its maximum efficiency.

 Vibration sensors and monitoring tools have provided organisations around the globe with an opportunity to automate these processes and still be able to capture critical data that ensures machine performance and overall productivity remains at a maximum without the need of constant human monitoring.